 < Go Back

-Key Findings And Insights From Over 200 Companies Using SaaS Discovery
+Key Findings And Insights From Over 550 Companies Using SaaS Discovery

 Shadow IT has long been recognized as a major concern for organizations regardless of their size or industry.
 The loss of IT and security teams’ control over the technologies their employees use results in various and significant security risks.
-This is ever more true for cloud-based companies.
+This is even more true for cloud-based companies.
 The exponential growth in SaaS application usage has created a new and significant concern: SaaS-Shadow IT, the lack of visibility and understanding of an organization’s SaaS usage.

 The data clearly points to a complete loss of control over SaaS.
 The majority of SaaS applications employees use are completely outside of security control, or even knowledge.
-The following are key takeaways from the many companies who onboarded to our free SaaS Discovery solution.
+The following are key takeaways from the many companies who onboarded to our free SaaS app Discovery solution.

 1) Your employees are likely using a SaaS application that was recently breached.

-In a staggering 71.4% of companies, employees were using an average of 2.4 SaaS applications that were breached in the past 3 months.
+In a staggering 84% of companies, employees were using an average of 3.5 SaaS applications that were breached in the past 3 months.

 • The risk: This is probably the most classic example of the severity of Shadow IT in SaaS.
 Knowing what applications you are using is the first step in securing them.
 If a SaaS application is breached, and its user data is compromised, neglecting to know your SaaS technology stack can have serious consequences.
 The worst-case scenario is hackers accessing your company’s most sensitive data through lateral movement, using the breached application.